 Given that I am a dog bite expert from California, I’m partial to dog bite statistics relevant to this state.
 Hence, when I came across a rather obscure, but nevertheless interesting study about the frequency of dog bites in San Francisco, I wanted to share this information with my readers.

 This information appeared in a letter to the editor in the February 2007 issue of the Journal Plastic and Reconstructive Surgery (Dog bites in San Francisco, C. Ching, et. al. Volume 119 (2), February 2007, 749-750).

-Data was taken from animal control records from the city and County of San Francisco for a 29.5 month period from January 1, 2003 through May June 2005.
-Results show that the incident of dog bites to people was 0.49 per thousand per year.
+Data was taken from animal control records from the city and County of San Francisco for a 29.5 month period from January 1, 2003, through May June 2005.
+Results show that the rate of dog bites to people was 0.49 per thousand per year.
 This was less than the incident in Oakland, California at 0.80 per thousand and also less compared with New York City which had an incident of 0.85 per thousand per year.